KilledByAPixel/LittleJS/README.md

 engineInit(gameInit, gameUpdate, gameUpdatePost, gameRender, gameRenderPost, 'tiles.png');
 ```

-For most games you will want to extend EngineObject with your own objects.
-This will create an object class called GameObject and the constructor automatically adds it to the list of objects.
-Engine objects are automatically updated and rendered until they are destroyed.
+Though not required, LittleJS is intended to be used as an object oriented system by extending the base class EngineObject with your own.
+This lightweight class provides many useful features including physics, collision, parent/child system, and sorted rendering.
+Engine objects are automatically added to the global list of objects where they will be updated and rendered until destroyed.

-You can override these functions to make objects behave however you want.
+Here is a template you can use to make objects that behave however you want.
 See the examples for a complete demonstration.

 ```javascript
 class MyObject extends EngineObject